dwyl/process-handbook/Finances/r&d-tax-relief.md

 * First, get down all the projects you listed out in the other spreadsheet
   * For payroll staff, our template has one block per project, broken down by month:
 ![screenshot 2019-02-05 at 15 22 28](https://user-images.githubusercontent.com/11595920/52283149-e1490d00-2959-11e9-83cd-cca501b2c7b8.png)
-  * For freelancers it's just a straigtforward list with the person's start and end dates, no granular breakdown of time spent
+  * For freelancers it's just a straightforward list with the person's start and end dates, no granular breakdown of time spent
 * Input payroll staff's details:
   * Name
   * Start / end date at the company (only if they fall within this financial year, i.e. if the employee left or joined in this period)